PAYMENT PROCESSING & POS SOLUTIONS

 6. Customer Billing: The issuing bank bills the customer for their purchase.

-Cash Discounting: Eliminate Processing Fees With our Cash Discounting Program, you can offset credit card processing costs by offering a cash discount to customers who pay with cash, debit, or ACH.
+Our compliant Cash Discounting Program lets you offset credit card fees by offering a discount to customers who pay with cash, debit, or ACH.

 CREDIT CARD ACCEPTANCE GUIDELINES